flatcar-archive/flatcar-docs/etcd/os-faq.md

-# etcd on Container Linux FAQ
+# etcd on CoreOS Container Linux FAQ

 Questions often asked when using etcd v3 on CoreOS Container Linux